Skip to main content

 #...

-It means override rules above will only be applied to Deployment which is named nginx in test namespace and has labels with app: nginx.
+Override rules above will only be applied to the Deployment named nginx in test namespace and has the app: nginx label.

 Target Cluster

-Target Cluster defines restrictions on the override policy that only applies to resources propagated to the matching clusters.
-If you ignore this field it means matching all clusters.
+Target Cluster defines restrictions on the override policy that only apply to resources propagated to the matching clusters.
+If you ignore this field it matches all clusters.

 The allowed selectors are as follows: